defano/wyldcard/README.md

 The syntax for searching is `find [<strategy>] [international] <factor> [in <field>] [of marked cards]` where:

 * `<strategy>` is one of `word`, `chars`, `whole`, or `string`.
 When no `<strategy>` value is specified, `whole` is assumed.
 See the table below for a detailed description of each
-* `international` had special meaning in HyperCard (matching diphthongs and diacriticals); it has no meaning in HyperTalk Java but is allowable in the syntax
+* `international` had special meaning in HyperCard (matching diphthongs and diacriticals); it has no meaning in WyldCard but is allowable in the syntax
 * `<factor>` is a single-term expression representing the text to find
 * `<field>` optionally specifies that the search should only take place within the single, specified field
 * `of marked cards` indicates that only marked cards should be searched.
 Has no effect if only a single field is being searched